Why you must look at your B&B competitors

 You first need to consider exactly who your competitors are and please don’t just say everyone in the local area who offers what you offer.
 Seriously think about who your competitors are.
-Just because someone else runs a B&B, it doesn’t mean they are actually a competitor!
+Just because someone else offers accommodation, it doesn’t mean they are actually a competitor!

 It’s time to take action!

-You need to compile a list of every B&B of your standard, in your area and then go through it in detail and work out which of them are really your competitors.
+You need to compile a list of every establishment of your standard, in your area and then go through it in detail and work out which of them are really your competitors.

 Once you have decided who your competitors are, then it’s time to start learning everything you can about each of them.

 I encourage you to take a sheet of A4 paper for each competitor, write their name on the top and then start making notes on each one.
 Start with where they position themselves in the market and what their USP is.

 Secretly request their advertising and promotional literature and spend time reading it.
 Visit their website and make sure you know every nook and cranny of it.
 Subscribe to their newsletters and request their free downloads, remembering, of course, to use an email address that isn’t linked to your business!